reymond-group/smilesDrawer/README.md

 If you use this code or application, please cite the original paper published by the Journal of Chemical Information and Modeling: [10.1021/acs.jcim.7b00425](http://dx.doi.org/10.1021/acs.jcim.7b00425)

+## Legacy Documentation

+As of now, there is full backwards compatibility.

 ### Examples

 An example using the light theme can be found [here](http://doc.gdb.tools/smilesDrawer/sd/example/index_light.html), while one using the dark theme can be found [here](http://doc.gdb.tools/smilesDrawer/sd/example/index.html) .
 The colors of SmilesDrawer are completely configurable.